top of page

 While HIPAA doesn’t let you sue directly, courts often use it to evaluate state law claims like invasion of privacy, emotional distress, or negligence.

 Some clients come to us after something went wrong at a hospital — but they aren’t sure whether it was a privacy violation, negligent treatment, or both.
 If your case involves medical errors — like a misdiagnosis, wrong medication, botched surgery or failure to act — you may have a medical malpractice claim.
-Joe Adams can help you sort it out and refer you to vetted medical malpractice attorneys who may be able to pursue financial compensation on your behalf.
+Joe Adams can help you sort it out and coordinate with trusted medical malpractice counsel, when appropriate, to pursue financial compensation on your behalf.

 Common Situations We Hear from Clients: